- 1 Importance of storage and conditioning canola

 |Initial moisture content (%)||25 Temperature °C||20 Temperature °C||15 Temperature °C||10 Temperature °C||5 Temperature °C|

-The amount of dockage in canola delivered to elevators from farms in Western Canada prior to herbicide tolerant (HT) cultivars averaged nine per cent 18.
-However current dockage levels in HT canola are much lower 19.
-Dockage in canola consists mainly of wild oats, other weed seeds, volunteer cereal grain, broken seeds, broken pods and soil particles.
-This dockage normally has a moisture level three to four per cent higher than canola seed.
-Large amounts of broken seeds influence the rate of respiration because they provide a substrate for the growth of moulds 20.
-When putting canola in the bin, the chaff concentrates towards the wall of the bin.
+The amount of dockage in canola delivered to elevators from farms in Western Canada prior to herbicide tolerant (HT) Cultivars are variants in a species developed through the intervention of humans (despite the term 'variety' often being incorrectly used to describe this).
+Cultivars can be open-pollinated type, hybrid, synthetic, composite, etc. More averaged nine per cent 17.
+However current dockage levels in HT canola are much lower 18.
+Dockage in canola consists mainly of wild oats, other weed seeds, volunteer cereal grain, broken/damaged seeds, broken pods and soil particles.
+This dockage normally has a moisture content of three to four per cent higher than canola harvested canola seed.
+Large amounts of broken/damaged seeds influence seed respiration rate because they provide a substrate for the growth of moulds 19.
+When putting canola in the bin, chaff will move towards the walls of the bin.
 Fines, or particles smaller than canola, increase the resistance to air flow, while chaff or particles larger than canola decrease the resistance.
 An equal proportion of fines and chaff in a canola load increases the resistance to air flow.
-Spreaders have not been found to distribute dockage and chaff more uniformly than spout fills 21.
+Spreaders have not been found to distribute dockage and chaff more uniformly than spout fills 20.

 The oil fraction of canola seed absorbs less moisture than the starch and protein fractions.
-Therefore the equilibrium moisture level for canola is much lower than wheat 20 and the amount of water that must be evaporated from canola to safeguard it from moulding is greater than with cereal grain.
-One study found that oil degradation after two months of storage is still within tolerance limits, but longer storage may result in significant oil degradation, depending on the storage conditions 22.
+Therefore, the equilibrium moisture content for canola is much lower than it is for wheat 19 and the amount of water that must be evaporated from canola to safeguard it from moulding is greater than with cereal grain.
+One study found that oil degradation after two months of storage is still within tolerance limits, but longer storage may result in significant oil degradation, depending on the storage conditions 21.

-A practical guideline for the effect of oil content on safe storage moisture is: for every one per cent increase in oil content, the safe moisture content decreases by 0.1 per cent.
+A guideline for oil content and safe storage moisture is: for every one per cent increase in oil content, the safe moisture content decreases by 0.1 per cent.
 For example, if canola with 40 per cent oil is safe at 8.5 per cent moisture, then canola with 45 per cent oil should be stored at eight per cent moisture.
-Although producers cannot easily measure oil content at harvest, they can hypothesize that if there were cooler and wetter growing conditions during the seed-filling stage, and harvested canola is larger than normal, then the seed may have elevated oil content.
+Although producers cannot easily measure oil content at harvest, it can be hypothesized that if cooler and wetter growing conditions occurred during the seed-filling stage, and the harvested canola seed is larger than normal, then the seed may have increased oil content.

 Insects and mites

-Insects occur in stored canola bulks 15 but vary in their ability to survive and establish infestations.
-Generally, whole seeds are less vulnerable to infestation than crushed seeds and only a few insect species are adapted to the high oil content 25.
-The optimum temperature for rapid growth of insects is in the range of 30 to 35 degrees Celsius.
-Their activity is greatly delayed by temperatures below 18 degrees Celsius.
-So if bulk seed is cool and dry, insects will not thrive.
-Insect and mite infestations of binned seed will reduce the safe storage times 26.
+Insects can live in and feed on stored harvested canola seed 4 but vary in ability to survive and establish infestations depending on the species and environmental conditions inside and outside of the bin.
+Generally, whole seeds are less vulnerable to infestation than crushed seeds, and only a few insect species are adapted to feed on the high oil content found in canola 24.
+The optimal temperature for rapid growth of insects is from 30 to 35 degrees Celsius, and their activity is slowed by temperatures below 18 degrees Celsius.
+Therefore, if stored seed is cool and dry, insect populations should not grow and feed on the stored grain.
+Insect and mite infestations of stored seed will reduce the amount of time it is safe for canola to be stored 7.

-Primary stored product insects such as rusty grain beetle, red flour beetle and saw-toothed grain beetle can occasionally be found in stored canola if cereal grain or weed seeds are mixed in with the canola.
+The main insects of concern for stored grain are the rusty grain beetle and red flour beetle, while the saw-toothed grain beetle can occasionally be found in stored canola if cereal grain or weed seeds have been stored with canola.

-On whole seed, the merchant grain beetle (Oryzaephilus mercator) is able to multiply 1.87 times in 12 weeks, but the rusty grain beetle (Cryptolestes ferrugineus) failed to complete its life cycle.
+For whole seed, the merchant grain beetle (Oryzaephilus mercator) has been reported to multiply 1.87 times in 12 weeks, while the rusty grain beetle (Cryptolestes ferrugineus) failed to complete its life cycle.

-Mites carry mould spores in and on their bodies.
-Mites may eat the surface and interior of canola seeds, which would affect seed weight and quality, 27 and often feed on moulds.
-Heavy contamination by some mite species will leave a distinctly minty odour 28.
-Canola was found to be more vulnerable to pest infestation than barley (Hordeum vulgare L.) when stored in farm bins in Manitoba, Canada during 1973-76 29.
+Mites carry mould spores in and on their bodies, and may eat the surface and interior of canola seeds, potentially affecting seed weight and quality, 25 and often feed on moulds.
+Heavy contamination by some mite species will leave a distinctly minty odour 10.
+Canola was found to be more vulnerable to pest infestation than barley (Hordeum vulgare L.) when stored in farm bins in Manitoba, Canada during 1973-76 26.
 Unlike barley, canola was heavily infested by grain mites and their predators.
 It was suggested that the prey mites multiplied by feeding (probably selectively) on fungal species and dockage (grain dust, broken grain kernels, weed seeds, etc.).
 The prey mite populations were effectively checked by predatory mites favoured by low temperatures, during the cooler months.
-Turning canola dispersed mould spores and mites throughout the bulk.
+Turning canola dispersed mould spores and mites throughout the bulk of the stored grain.

-The distribution of the three most important British genera of stored-product mites in bulks of canola, wheat, and barley was studied at a range of relative humidities, over a 10 year period 30.
+The distribution of the three most important British genera of stored-product mites in canola, wheat, and barley was studied at a range of relative humidities over a 10-year period 27.
 In winter, grain feeding Acarus and Glycyphagus spp. were frequently present on seed surfaces dampened by moisture in both aerated and non-aerated bulks.
 In summer, the mites were usually most abundant below the surface, regardless of the relative humidity of the bulks.
 The difference between summer and winter distributions appeared to be related to the drying of the surface layers during the spring and summer.
-This may have caused the mites in those layers to reproduce less quickly.
-Populations of the predatory mite (Cheyletus eruditus) were usually more evenly distributed than those of Acarus and Glycyphagus, and appeared less sensitive to seasonal moisture and temperature changes.
+This may have caused the mites in those layers to reproduce at a lower rate.
+Populations of the predatory mite (Cheyletus eruditus) were usually more consistently distributed than those of Acarus and Glycyphagus, and appeared less sensitive to seasonal moisture and temperature changes.
 Aeration of nine per cent moisture seeds, at air temperatures below five degrees Celsius for four months, reduced the population of Acarus spp. to 4000 per kilogram, compared to 36,000 per kilogram in non-aerated bins.

-There are no registered insecticide options for storage insect control inside full canola bins.
+Currently, there are no registered insecticide options for storage insect control inside full canola bins.
 Therefore, it is important to ensure bins destined for canola are clean and clear of storage insects prior to loading.
-Diatomaceous earth is an option available for empty bin treatment.
+Diatomaceous earth is a treatment option for insect control if the bins is empty.

 Insects exposed to a grain temperature of 50 degrees Celsius for about 15 minutes will be killed.
 If canola requires heated-air drying, this may be an effective option.

 Prolonged exposure to cold temperatures will kill most insects.
-However, grain bins over six metres (20 feet) in diameter will not cool sufficiently on their own to control some insects.
-To ensure the entire volume gets sufficient cold exposure, aerate or turn the grain while the outside temperature is low.
+However, grain bins over six metres (20 feet) in diameter will not cool sufficiently on their own to control some species.
+To ensure the entire volume is exposed to sufficient cold temperatures, aerate or turn the grain while the outside temperature is low.

 The time required to kill insects depends on the grain temperature.
 For example: